kevin-leptons/cstyle/readme.md

 # if modify image "src/img/*.svg", re-generate images
 ./ctl resource

-# build and view result
+# build then view result
+./ctl run

+# or only build
 # files in various format are builds
 # put in 'dest'
 ./ctl build

-evince dest/cstyle.pdf
+# or only view result
+./ctl view

 # distribute
 # files in various format are compress